 Level 4 – At least 3 Ballet, 2 Pointe, 1 elective class per week

 Elective class options include tap, jazz, and contemporary.

 Regular class attendance is an important factor for meeting the expected class requirements of Student Company, as it is the most reliable indicator of predicted growth for a dancer.
 Therefore, Student Company performance opportunities will be directly affected by a dancer’s class attendance.

 Student Company participation is $250 for the school year.
 Payment is made as a single payment at the start of the dance season.

 - Register for the Student Company Placement Audition

 - Register as a Student Company member

 You can register for the Student Company through your portal, just like you would do for regular classes.
 Student Company participation is $250 for the school year.

 - Attend the correct classes and rehearsals

-Make sure you are regularly attending the minimum classes required per week based upon your level (see requirements above).
-Dancers are also expected to show a commitment to dance by regularly attending scheduled rehearsals.
+Make sure you are registered for the minimum classes required per week based upon your level (see requirements above).
+Dancers are also expected to show a commitment to dance by regularly attending their classes and scheduled rehearsals.